Merzasphor/MWSE/docs/source/lua/type/niMaterialProperty.rst

     The runtime type information for this object.

 `shininess`_ (`number`_)
-    The shine or "gloss" of the material, used by some (but not all) renderers when computing specular lighting.
-This number should be non-negative; higher values tend to make the material appear to have a more mirror-like finish (i.e. tighter specular highlights).
-Setting this value also marks the material as changed, so that renderers know to update their copies of the material settings.
+    The shine of the material.
+Value should be >= 0.

 `specular`_ (`niColor`_)
     The specular material color.
-Setting this value also marks the material as changed, so that renderers know to update their copies of the material settings.

 `type`_ (`niPropertyType`_)
     The unique class identifier number of the given rendering property.